 When we left the Nature Center, we saw a sign for the live bird exhibit, so we walked up a short path to see a couple of owls and a hawk.
 A park ranger explained they had been rescued, but their injuries prevented them from being released back into the wild, so they’re now permanent residents of the park.

-By that time, we were all hungry and decided to head to nearby Italian Store and save a hike for another visit.
+By that time, we were all hungry and decided to head to nearby Italian Store (one of our all-time family faves!) and save a hike for another visit.

 There definitely will be one, as Potomac Overlook is one to put on the go-to list for a easy and free outing, both outdoors and in.